 This episode of Safe Space Radio features law professor and Macarthur Fellow Elyn Saks talking about her experience of living with Schizophrenia.
 When diagnosed, Elyn was given a grave prognosis and told that she might never live independently.
 With the help of psychoanalysis and medication, however, she returned to law school and is now an …read more »

 David Moltz is a psychiatrist in Portland, ME.
 In this episode, David talked about his reasons for going into psychiatry and the things he finds most difficult about the profession and the things he loves.
 He speaks about the use of power, the difficulty of deciding whether to commit someone to a hospital, how he …read more »

 Writer Christiane Wells talks with Safe Space Radio about her experience living with bi-polar disorder and addiction.
-Chris spent a decade in and out of psychiatric hospitals while addicted to crack, not taking her medication and struggling with suicide.
-She describes how she found the will to take care of herself and change her life.
+Chris spent a decade in and out of psychiatric hospitals while addicted to crack, not taking her medication and struggling with suicidal thoughts.
+She describes how she found the will to take care of herself and change her …read more »